-Saving money on groceries: Meal planning, coupon cutting, and making more food from scratch can all add up to significant savings on your grocery bill.
+Saving money on groceries: Meal planning, coupon cutting, and making more food from scratch can add to significant savings on your grocery bill.

-Going an unconventional way like $5 Meal Plan will save money and plan menus keeping you on budget.
+Going an unconventional way, like the $5 Meal Plan, will save money, and plan menus keeping you on budget.

-Sell stuff: Look around your apartment or home and find things that you are no longer using and can sell.
-Even small sales will push you faster towards your goal of buying a home!
+Sell stuff: Look around your apartment or home and find things you cannot use and can sell.
+Even small sales will push you faster toward buying a home!

 Start a side hustle: A side hustle is an amazing way to amass money quickly.
-There are lots of options available for part-time work including driving for Door Dash, Uber or Lyft, or teaching english as a second language online, starting a craft business or doing transcription work.
+Many options are available for part-time work, including driving for Door Dash, Uber, or Lyft, teaching English as a second language online, starting a craft business, or doing transcription work.
 Think about the skills you have that you could turn into a money-making side hustle.

-Cut down on utilities: Monthly utility bills can take a big bite out of our income.
-Consider ways to cut down on your utilities including lowering your thermostat, using energy-efficient light bulbs and using window coverings that keep heat in (or out!).
+Cut down on utilities: Monthly utility bills can take a big bite of our income.
+Consider reducing your utilities, including lowering your thermostat, using energy-efficient light bulbs, and using window coverings that keep heat in (or out!).
 Many local utility companies will come to your house and do an energy efficiency check for a nominal fee.

 Cut out cable: With all of the options for streaming shows, cutting cable isn’t as painful as it once was.
-Cutting out cable and choosing one or two streaming services can save you a lot of money that can go towards your new home.
+Cutting out cable and choosing one or two streaming services can save you a lot of money toward your new home.

 Ways to save money on rent

-Now that you’ve tightened up your budget to squeeze out every penny possible, it is also good to contemplate ways that you can save money on rent.
+Now that you’ve tightened your budget to squeeze out every penny possible, it is also good to contemplate ways to save money on rent.
 If, between living costs and rent, you have no room to save money, you might want to consider:

 Living with family: Parents/relatives who have been through the process of buying their first home might be thrilled to help you out by sharing their home.
-Offer to pay rent and help with other expenses and mark a specific end date so that it doesn’t strain your relationship.
+Offer to pay rent, help with other expenses, and mark a specific end date so it doesn’t strain your relationship.

 Get a roommate: If you have space, getting a roommate to offset your rental costs is an amazing resource for saving money.
 Make sure that it isn’t against your rental contract and establish rules before having someone move in.

-Move: You can also look for a cheaper place to rent while you save up money for a house.
+Move: You can also look for a cheaper place to rent while saving money for a house.
 It might not be your dream situation, but it is a means to a better end.

-Give up amenities like garages or storage: Sometimes you can lower your rent payment by giving up your parking garage or storage space.
-Think about all of the amenities included in your rental costs look for things that might be negotiable.
+Give up amenities like garages or storage: You can sometimes lower your rent by giving up your parking garage or storage space.
+Think about all of the amenities included in your rental costs.
+Look for things that might be negotiable.

 Do some research